cakcora/chartalist/README.md

 - price_prediction
 - type_prediction

-4. The corresponding dataset will be downloaded if not already when the script is ran and the Panda DataFrame can be used directly for processing.
+4. The corresponding dataset will be downloaded under the `data` folder if not already when the script is ran and the Panda DataFrame can be used directly for processing.

 ## Using Example Scripts